 Fr.
 Ryszard’s story

-Fast forward to 2019…For daring to disrupt the predatory culture of the Diocese of Buffalo by whistleblowing to the media, Fr.
-Ryszard was removed from ministry by his bishop, a vindictive move upheld by his successor, Bishop Michael Fisher.
+Fast forward to 2019…For daring to disrupt the sexual predatory culture within the Diocese of Buffalo by whistleblowing, Fr.
+Biernat was removed from ministry by Bishop Malone– a move upheld by his successor, Bishop Michael Fisher.

 • The alleged offending priest, Fr.
-Art Smith, never suffered consequences for this alleged crime either.
+Art Smith, never suffered consequences for this crime against the seminarian which the diocese claimed years later it had substantiated.

-• This case never went before the Diocesan Review Board.
+• This case never went before the Diocesan Review Board of laypeople who are supposed to investigate such allegations.

 Fast forward to 2013, Fr.
-Ryszard is appointed as secretary to Bishop Richard Malone and vice chancellor of the diocese, an appointment in which he thought he could be of help to abuse victims and play a role in helping to weed out corruption.
-Instead, he found himself working in a system flagrantly covering up clergy sexual abuse that was not going to change under that bishop.
-And so he started making secret audio recordings…something he said he regretted he did not do when Bishop Grosz threatened him.
+Biernat was appointed as secretary to Bishop Richard Malone and vice chancellor of the diocese.
+In this position, he said he thought he could play a role in weeding out corruption in the way clergy sexual abuse reports were handled.
+Instead, he found himself working in a system flagrantly covering up such reports, and that system was not going to change under that bishop.
+So he started making secret audio recordings of the bishop…something he said he regretted he did not do when Bishop Grosz threatened him.

 Fr.
 Ryszard Biernat’s interview with Charlie Spect from WKBW-TV